Careers Education and Independent Advice and Guidance

 These areas have supplied the vast majority of work placements in past years.
 Anything outside of these areas would be prohibitively expensive to check.

 There are guidelines concerning work placements which will be set down by the school and these must be followed.
 For example, students will not be allowed to work for parents and every ‘job’ chosen must have a recognised career structure.
 Equally, work placements have to be approved by school before they can be accepted, and certain jobs may be deemed too dangerous, e.g. working with some forms of machinery.
 More information will be supplied at a later date.

 Students need to find placements as early as possible.
 Many employers work on a ‘first come, first serve’ basis for taking work experience students.
-Students must, however, organise their work placement by Friday the 15th of November 2013.
 The Work Experience Placement Request Form is attached and must be completed by you as parent and the placement representative before returning it to school for approval.

 All students will be insured to work on premises that have been approved by the school.
 It is also hoped that parents who have a business of their own will give consideration to take a student for a work experience programme.